 There will be no way around noticing how eco-friendly this hostel is.
-At the broke backpacker, we travel consciously of nature and everyone around us, and the hostels standards make our hearts sing.
-Not only has it earned an EU Label for being super eco-friendly, Sleep Green is also committed to sustainable tourism.
+At The Broke Backpacker, we travel consciously of nature and everyone around us.
+This hostel’s standards make our hearts sing.
+Not only has it earned an EU Label for being super eco-friendly, but Sleep Green is also committed to sustainable tourism.

 If you’re a party lover, this place won’t be the right one for you as it’s one of the more chilled Barcelona hostels.
-You’ll find a grown up and respectful crowd that prefer a quiet stay so they can work on their laptops in peace.
+You’ll find a grown-up and respectful crowd that prefers a quiet stay so they can work on their laptops in peace.
 However, as we mentioned before, the hostel is located in a lively area so you get the best of both worlds.

 More Epic Hostels in Barcelona

-And, to really make it even easier to find the hostel for you, here are even more options of the top hostels in Barcelona.
+To really make it easier to find the right hostel for you, here are even more options for the top hostels in Barcelona.
 If you haven’t found your perfect match yet, don’t fret.
 I have a few more suggestions for ya!

 One of the best party hostels not only in Barcelona but in all of Europe – Kabul knows how to party.
 They even say it themselves: “If you are looking for a place to rest, this is not the right place for you!”.

 Another top youth party hostel in Barcelona, up-for-it travellers are sure to have a ball at Sant Jordi Sagrada Familia.
-Giant parties are arranged regularly throughout the week, with trips to the best bars and clubs in Barcelona.
+Giant parties are arranged regularly throughout the week, with trips to the best bars/clubs in Barcelona.

-Rest up and relax during the daytime with a spot of sunbathing or a BBQ on the terrace, a movie marathon in the spacious 24-hour lounge, or by simply vegging out in the cool skate-themed chill-out room.
+Rest up and relax during the daytime with a spot of sunbathing or a BBQ on the terrace, a movie marathon in the spacious 24-hour lounge, or simply vegging out in the cool skate-themed chill-out room.
 There are free-to-use computers and Wi-Fi to keep you connected.
-The modern rooms and dorms are on a separate level to the common areas so as not to interrupt your snoozes and there are plenty of bathrooms and a huge decked out kitchen.
+The modern rooms are on a separate level from the common areas so as not to interrupt your beauty sleep.
+There are plenty of bathrooms and a huge decked-out kitchen too.

-Hungry travellers will feel right at home at Hostel One Ramblas.
-A great budget Barcelona backpackers hostel with free dinners ensure everyone has a good feed each day.
+Hungry travellers will feel right at home at Hostel One (Onefam) Ramblas.
+A great budget Barcelona backpackers hostel with free dinners ensures everyone has a good feed each day.
 It’s also a great opportunity to bond with fellow guests.
 Nighttime fun shows you the best of Barcelona’s nightlife and you can take advantage of free admission to many of the hippest bars and clubs.

 There are plenty of daytime adventures too and, if you need a quiet day off, the spacious lounge is a terrific place to relax.
 The larger dorm rooms have capsule-like beds with plenty of privacy.
-With all the freebies, this can be one of the cheapest hostels in Barcelona!
-Speaking off…
+With all the freebies, this is one of the budget-friendly hostels in Barcelona!

 There are eye-catching flashes of art and bursts of colour throughout the friendly hostel, and the facilities are second-to-none.
 Cook up a storm in the kitchen, grab a bite to eat from the café, and mingle in the common area.
-Freebies include breakfast and Wi-Fi and getting to and from the airport is easy with the affordable transfers.
+They also offer free breakfast and Wi-Fi and getting to and from the airport is easy with affordable transfers.